henry2004y/Batsrus.jl/docs/src/man/guide.md

 ## Issues

-I am enlightened by the way spacepy handles files.
+I am enlightened by the way SpacePy handles files.
 Instead of a separate header and data array, it may be better to build a more contained struct.
 Also, the header could use `NamedTuple` instead of `Dict`.

 And actually, by far there is no single use case where I need to read multiple files together.
 If you want to do so, just call the function twice.

 Before v0.5.1, `readdata` function in Matlab for large data is 2 times faster than that in Julia.
 The reason is simply using `read` or `unsafe_read` in the lower level.
 The latter one is much faster.
 After the fix, Julia version performs 5 times faster than the Matlab version in reading binary data.

-In the roadmap of PyCall 2.0, there will direct support for accessing Julia objects.
-I hesitate to do it myself, so let's just wait for it to come.
+In the roadmap of PyCall 2.0, there will direct support for accessing Julia objects in Python.
+I have taken advantage of this and provide a Python interface to the package.

 The support for a long string containing several filenames as inputs has been dropped.
 It should be substituted by an array of strings.